-Sprint sued by state of New York for more than $300 million over alleged tax fraud [UPDATED]Alex Wagner - Senior News Editor
+Sprint sued by state of New York for more than $300 million over alleged tax fraud [UPDATED]Alex Wagner - Editorial Director of News and Content

 It's been revealed today that Sprint is being sued by the state of New York for allegedly not collecting or paying millions of dollars over the past several years.
 According to New York Attorney General Eric Schneiderman, Sprint didn't bill customers for over $100 million dollars over a span of seven years, which he claims was part of an effort by Sprint to try to tempt customers away from AT&T and Verizon and make its service less expensive.
 The case is being filed under New York's False Claims Act, and New York is seeking three times the amount purportedly skipped out by Sprint as well as other penalties for an amount totaling more than $300 million.

 So far Sprint has yet to issue a statement on the lawsuit, but it should be interesting to see how the carrier reacts to Schneiderman's claims.
 While being sued for over $300 million for not paying taxes is never good, the suit is especially not awesome for Sprint as it's busy paying for things like the ability to sell the iPhone and its move to 4G LTE.
 We'll be sure to update you with more on this case as we get it, so stay tuned!

 UPDATE: Sprint has issued a statement on the situation, saying that the suit is "without merit" and that it has collected and paid everything that it owes according to New York state law.
 The carrier's full release:

 Sprint Issues Statement in Response to New York Attorney General Lawsuit

 Company Categorically Denies the Complaint’s Allegations and States Intent to Stand up for New York Consumers’ Rights